-Revelation 1:8-where Jesus said: "'I AM the Alpha and the Omega... [ego eimi ta Alpha ti ta Omega'-which is really a tremendous statement.]
+Revelation 1:8: "I AM the Alpha and the Omega... ['ego eimi ta Alpha ti ta Omega'-which is really a tremendous statement] ... the Beginning [Alpha] and the Ending [Omega], says the Lord..."
+That is a tremendous statement because Jesus is starting out the book of Revelation that ends the Bible!
+And He's referring back to the beginning of the creation and how we saw that there are many threads all coming through the Bible to the book of

-...the Beginning [Alpha] and the Ending [Omega],' says the Lord..."
-That is a tremendous statement because Jesus is starting out the book of Revelation-which what?
-Ends the Bible!
-And He's referring back to the beginning of the creation and how we saw that there are many threads all coming through the Bible to the book of Revelation-from the beginning to the ending.
+Revelation-from the beginning to the ending.